floriandejonckheere/utu-thesis/thesis/chapters/05-automated-modularization.typ

 This step is necessary to ensure that the selected publications are relevant to the research question and that the results are not biased by low-quality publications.
 In the end, /* TODO: amount */ publications were selected for inclusion in the systematic literature review.

-Once a final selection of publications was made, the resulting publications were reviewed and categorized based on the type of approach or technique they describe.
+Once a final selection of publications was made, the resulting publications were qualitatively reviewed and categorized based on the type of approach or technique they describe.
-The categories are as follows:

-// TODO: classification of categories is a result of the review, and doesn't belong in the planning phase?
-+ Static analysis
-+ Dynamic analysis
-+ Hybrid analysis
-+ Machine learning
-+ Other

 == Conduct